Contents:

 The good news is that email signature tools have signature templates and design tools that ensure you get an HTML-based email signature that can adapt to different screen sizes.

-Of course, you should still test your email signature on different devices and email clients to ensure that it looks the way it should and loads quickly.
+Of course, you should still test your email signature on different devices and email potential clients to ensure that it looks the way it should and loads quickly.

 Consider your goals

-If you’re not sure where to start, you should consider what you want your email signature to achieve.
-Endings of emails are excellent opportunities to showcase not just share relevant information but also nudge people to become your customers and explore your services, especially if you can make that offer appealing.
+If you're not sure where to start, you should consider what you want your email signature to achieve.
+Endings of business emails are excellent opportunities to showcase not just share relevant information but also nudge people to become your customers and explore your services, especially if you can make that offer appealing.

 So, think about what you want to accomplish - do you want more traffic to your website?
 Maybe you need more social media followers?
 Want to book consultations with leads?
 Include a call to action to promote a new hot product?